Sage Elsesser: 2022: Quadrilogy

 In 2022, Elsesser released a Saga of Sage quadrilogy vinyl boxset which consisted of Song of Sage: Post Panic!, Gift of Gabriel: Rain’s Reign!, Crypt of Carlos: Onward! and Arc of Atreyu: Neverending!, with the latter three being set to only exist in their physical form.
 The album titles all include one of Elsesser's four names.

-2023-24: Signing to Def Jam, Ways of Knowing and Memoirs in Armour
+2023–24: Signing to Def Jam, Ways of Knowing, and Memoirs in Armour

 In 2023, Elsesser signed with Def Jam Recordings and released his lead single "Chosen" on March 10.
 On March 23, Elsesser's seventh studio album Ways of Knowing was released under his label Freedom Sounds, under exclusive license to Def Jam Recordings.
 The album featured guest appearances from Zeroh, J Rocc, Kelly Moonstone, Liv.e and Venna; and was fully produced by Budgie.

 A year later, Navy Blue released his eighth album Memoirs in Armour on August 2.
 The project was recorded within the last two months prior to release, after being dropped from Def Jam.

+2025–present: The Sword & the Soaring and Sir Render

+In late 2025, Navy Blue released his ninth album, The Sword & the Soaring.
+The 44-minute album, which features a guest appearance by fellow American rapper Earl Sweatshirt, received universal acclaim for its production, themes, and songwriting.
+A follow-up album, Sir Render, was released in June 2026.